NDA MPs to meet Saturday to formally elect Modi as leader

-Newly-elected MPs of the BJP-led NDA will meet on Saturday to formally elect Prime Minister Narendra Modi as their leader, setting in motion the process of formation of the new government.
+Newly elected MPs of the BJP-led NDA will meet on Saturday to formally elect Prime Minister Narendra Modi as their leader, setting in motion the process of government formation.

-Modi is also expected to address the MPs following his election as their leader.
+Modi is expected to address the MPs following his election as their leader.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)